annebrown/content-data/content/frameworks/mkdocs/navi.md

 ---
 title: Navi
 description: MkDocs Navi
+lastModified: '2025-01-08'
 ---

 ## `nav` Config Setting

 The `/mkdocs.yml` file's `nav:` config setting defines global site navi contents and structure.

 If absent, navi is automatically, alphabetically generated from all of the MD files in `docs`, with `index` files at the top of sub-sections.